 EXPLORE THIS STORY

-HUNGARY ELECTIONS: ORBAN FACES THE TIGHTEST VOTE IN HIS 16 YEARS OF POWER
+HUNGARIAN ELECTIONS: ORBAN FACES THE TIGHTEST RACE OF HIS 16 YEARS IN POWER

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Pro-Orban voters nearly absent
+The voice of pro-Orban voters is nearly absent

 Discover how another country covers this same story.